anrayliu/pyvidplayer2/documentation.md

-# Video(path, chunk_size=300, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp=cv2.INTER_LINEAR)
+# Video(path, chunk_size=300, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp=cv2.INTER_LINEAR, use_pygame_audio=False)

 Main object used to play videos.
 It uses FFMPEG to extract chunks of audio from videos and then feeds it into a Pyaudio stream.
 Finally, it uses OpenCV to display the appropriate video frames.
-Videos can be played simultaneously.
+Videos can only be played simultaneously if they're using Pyaudio (see use_pygame_audio below).
 This object uses Pygame for graphics.
 See bottom for other supported libraries.

 ## Arguments
  - ```path``` - Path to video file.
 I tested a few popular video types, such as mkv, mp4, mov, avi, and 3gp, but theoretically anything FFMPEG can extract data from should work.